 The Ion fly reel provides a constant smooth drag that can handle large fish.
 Whether the fish takes off and runs or puts up a mean fight, the Ion won’t let you down.
 By exerting steady, consistent pressure, it will protect your line and haul that fish in!

 This reel works best in freshwater, but you can also use it in saltwater.
-If you choose to talk it out to the saltwater flats or open sea, you will need to be meticulous with the cleaning and maintenance each time.
+If you choose to talk it out and do some fly fishing saltwater flats or open sea, you will need to be meticulous with the cleaning and maintenance each time.
 As the drag system isn’t fully sealed, you’ll need to make sure that you get rid of any corrosive elements like salt, sand, and grit.

 The Ion fly reel has a hybrid frame with an unusual construction.
 The process uses die-cast aluminum that is then machined, making it super strong but affordable.
 You get the best of both worlds!